eellpp/pubScratchpad/Tech/data_science/NN/nn_basics.md

 Now, imagine clay made of very fine-grained sand.
 It’s made up of millions and millions of small stones that can fit into every nook and cranny of a fork.
 This is what gives big neural networks the expressive power they often use to overfit to a dataset.

+### Individual vs Batch Gradient Descent
+Individual training examples are very noisy in terms of the weight updates they generate.
+Thus, averaging them makes for a smoother learning process.

+Instead of training on one training example at a timeand updating the weights after each example, Train 100 training examples at a time, averaging the weight updates among all 100 examples.
+The effect is that training accuracy has smoother trend.
+Thus averaging makes for smoother training process.